markwatsonatx/markwatsonatx.github.io/about.md

 ## Tutorials

 I will be posting tutorials here as often as I can.
-My goal is to tackle small topics in self-contained tutorials that you can easily download, run, and expirment with.
-The only requirements to run these tutorials will be:
+My goal is to tackle small topics in self-contained tutorials that you can easily download, run, and play with.
+Here are the only requirements to run these tutorials:

 1. IDE - Any IDE you prefer
 2. [Docker](https://www.docker.com/) ([for Mac](https://www.docker.com/products/docker#/mac), [for Windows](https://www.docker.com/products/docker#/windows), [for Linux](https://www.docker.com/products/docker#/linux), [Toolbox](https://www.docker.com/products/docker-toolbox), etc.)